jnccd/graph-draw-project/README.md

 I moved the graph input format subsection from the technical section to the user guide because the user needs to know what kinds of graphs they can load.

+Class diagrams in this Documentation will not include most generated methods in an efford to keep the diagrams in a readable size.

 ## User Guide

 ### Startup